-- The GDPR prohibits decisions based solely on automated processing, including profiling, which produce a legal effect or similar significant effect on an individual (Article 22 (1)). - The words "based solely" mean the prohibition only applies where there is no human involvement in the decision process. - The WP29 Guidance on Profiling acknowledges that it is difficult to be precise about what amounts to a sufficiently "significant effect" to meet the threshold.
-A typical example is automated refusal of an online credit application (Recital 71). - Profiling per se, which does not result in solely automated decisions is not prohibited. - The GDPR contains a new, broad, definition of profiling which is defined as "any form of automated processing of personal data consisting of the use of personal data to evaluate certain personal aspects relating to a natural person, in particular to analyse or predict aspects concerning that natural person's performance at work, economic situation, health, personal preferences, interests, reliability or behaviour, location or movements" (Article 4(4)).

-- The prohibition on decisions based solely on automated processing, including profiling, does not apply if the decision is: - " Necessary for the performance of a contract between the data subject and controller; - " Authorised by EU or Member State law (e.g. for the purposes of fraud or tax evasion); or - " Based on the explicit consent of the data subject (Article 22(2)). - Where a decision based solely on automated processing, including profiling, occurs on the basis that it is necessary for the performance of a contract or with the explicit consent of the data subject, the data subject must be given "at least the right" to express his/her point of view and to contest the decision (Article 22(3)). - Automated decision-making involving sensitive data is only allowed where the data subject has given his or her explicit consent or it is necessary for public interest reasons (Article 22 (4)). - Controllers must inform data subjects, at the time personal data is obtained, of the existence of the automated decision-making, including profiling, and the logic (i.e. purpose) involved, as well as the significance and consequences of such processing for the data subject (Article 13(2) & 15(1)(h)).
+- legal effect or other similarly significant effect on him/her (Article 22(1)). - The GDPR contains a new, broad, definition of profiling which is defined as "any form of automated processing of personal data consisting of the use of personal data to evaluate certain personal aspects relating to a natural person, in particular to analyse or predict aspects concerning that natural person's performance at work, economic situation, health, personal preferences, interests, reliability or behaviour, location or movements" (Article 4(4)). - The restriction on profiling does not apply if the decision is: - Necessary for the performance of a contract between the data subject and controller; - Authorised by EU or Member State law (e.g. for the purposes of fraud or tax evasion); or - Based on the explicit consent of the data subject (Article 22(2)). - Where profiling occurs (on the basis that it is necessary for the performance of a contract or with the explicit consent of the data subject), the data subject must be given "at least the right" to express his/her point of view and to contest the decision (Article 22(3)). - There is a restriction on profiling using sensitive data, unless the data subject has given explicit consent or it is necessary for public interest reasons (Article 22(4)). - Controllers must inform data subjects at the time data is obtained, of the existence of profiling, and the logic (i.e. purpose) involved, as well as the significance and consequences of such processing for the data subject (Article 13(2) & 15(1)(h)).